uwejacobs/owm-weather/readme.txt

 Although many settings look alike, OWM Weather uses completely different weather pages and system settings so both can be activate at the same time.

+= Why does the Visitor's Location search not work in my development environment? =

+OWM Weather will first try the HTML5 GeoLocation feature.
+Should the user decline to share the geolocation or the geo-location cannot be determined, the search will then consult KeyCDN's IP location finder.
+It maps the visitor's browser IP address to the geographic location and provides the latitude and longitude information.
+The HTML5 GeoLocation tends to be much more accurate than IP-based GeoLocation.

+Note regarding IP Location: A development environment uses usually a private network IP address that cannot be geolocated.
+You will end up with this error message: OWM Weather id '#####': OWM Error 400 (Nothing to geocode).In this case, please allow the HTML5 GeoLocation or use one of the other location options ( City Id, Longitude/Latitude, Zip/Country, or City/Country).

+= Why is there a lag before the weather informtion gets displayed? =

+OWM Weather has to make several API calls to OpenWeatherMap.com to retrieve the weather information.
+This retrieval runs in the background while the page is loading instead of blocking the whole page until the weather information is ready.
+It is the standard WordPress solution for displaying information that takes considerable time to compile.
+You can observe the same behavior on the WordPress Dashboard or Media Library.
+The Google Site Kit plugin is another example of this behavior.

+= What is "cURL error 28: Failed to connect to api.openweathermap.org port 443: Connection timed out"?

+This points to a connectivity issue between the server your domain is hosted and api.openweathermap.org.
+Please open a ticket with your hosting provider.

 == Screenshots ==
 1. Basic current weather info with alerts
 1. Alert popup.